abweiner18/portfolio/README.md

 ## [How-To Guide](AnitaWeiner_ACADocument.pdf)
 This document contains instructions and examples for Human Resources personnel at ABC Technologies, a fictional company, to complete the main section of an IRS form required for annual Affordable Care Act (ACA) compliance.
 ## [Video Tutorial](Anita_HW_Camtasia4.mp4)
-Learn how to set-up and use the HTML live preview feature in the Atom text editor. *Produced in Camtasia*.
+Learn how to set up and use the HTML live preview feature in the Atom text editor. *Produced in Camtasia*.
 ## Authoring Tools
-The guide below is presented in different authoring tools and output.
+The guide below has been created using different authoring tools and output options.

 For the beginner using the Atom text editor, learn how to set up and use the syntax highlighting and live preview features for HTML, Markdown, and RST.
 * [RST/Sphinx/Read the Docs](https://atom-preview.readthedocs.io/en/latest/)